sigmod/sqlpp/document.md

                      | <DIGITS> ( "." <DIGITS> )?
                      | "." <DIGITS>

-> TW: Is QuotedString a good name?
-Maybe 'DelimitedIdentifier'?
+> MC: I tentatively deleted the following unused ESCAPE_QUOTE definition: <ESCAPE_QUOT>  ::= "\\\""
+> 		<ESCAPE_QUOT>  ::= "\\\""
-> Also, we could move the QuotedString further down to its first use.
+> Also, I moved the DelimitedIdentifier down further per TW's suggestion.

-Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, special constant values like `NULL` and `MISSING`.
-The `NULL` value is identifical to nulls in the relational query language SQL, which mean the value of a field is unknown.
-The `MISSING` value is only meaningful in the context of field accesses and it means a field does not exist in a record at all.
+Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, or special constant values like `NULL` and `MISSING`.
+The `NULL` value is like a `NULL` in SQL; it is used to represent an unknown field value.
+The specialy value `MISSING` is only meaningful in the context of SQL++ field accesses; it occurs when the accessed field simply does not exist at all in a record being accessed.

 The following are some simple examples of SQL++ literals.